 These resources provide valuable insight and guidance to help you identify local goals, target your audiences and tell Extension stories that demonstrate meaningful impacts.

 - This is a critical first step for all of your communications efforts.
 Marketing provides the opportunity to build awareness of Extension’s programs and services; it also helps you to understand your customers’ needs, how best to prioritize your time and resources, and how to communicate in a more impactful way.
 Our marketing planning process and workbook will help your county / program get started.

 - How can you ensure that your outreach connects with the intended audience, while growing our collective brand?
 Discover a blueprint (including guidelines, tools and examples) for any scenario – campus and county, proactive and reactive – to create a consistent and impactful Extension narrative.

 Ideally, your team will have drafted a marketing plan to guide your efforts (we can’t overstate how important this is to optimizing your resources and maximizing your marketing impact), at which point this sampling of resources can reinforce your local communications.

-- Extension Stats and Strengths – this section is home base for resources that will help you convey Extension’s impact, including the following materials among others:
+- Extension Stats and Strengths – our core impacts page provides resources that will help convey Extension’s impact, including the following items among others:

 - County Economic Impact Data (Spreadsheet)

-- Use this sheet to find your local data for the following two economic impact templates.
+- Use this sheet to find your local data for the economic impact templates.

-- Local Impact Handout Template – these 1-pager templates include a front page with annual Extension impact info, while the back page is completely customizable for highlighting local efforts.
+- These 1-pager templates for NC State Extension and N.C.
+Cooperative Extension include a front page with annual impact info, while the back page can be customized to highlight local efforts.

 - Marketing Templates (N.C.
 Cooperative Extension) – find customizable Word files in a variety of layouts – including county / program reports, fliers, brochures, cards and more – which can be localized with minimal fuss to highlight your programming and efforts.